MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 You cannot directly convert *.fx.yaml files to the new formats.
 To convert older apps, you must pack the canvas app in a *.msapp and import the file in Power Apps Studio.

-## Code View Preview
+## Code View Early Preview

 This format was designed to be used while creating apps within Power Apps Studio, to copy and paste controls.
 In this format, the source code is native instead of converted.

+>[!Important]
+> This format is an early preview and it is temporary.
+Code view, copy code and paste code will all use the Source Code Preview schema.

-Other changes from the experimental format:
+Changes from the experimental format:

 - Removed ZIndex Property
 A screen is now represented as an array of controls.
 Because order is now significant, we can imply the ZIndex property from the position of the control.
 We use asc order for normal controls and desc order for responsive controls.

 - Replaced JSON Object representation

-We no longer use the sintax "As" to define the control type.
+We no longer use the syntax "As" to define the control type.
 The name identifier of the control stays on the left and it is unique.
 Only properties different than the default are serialized.
 Two new Properties define the control type and the default values:
-  - Control: The template used for the controls.
+  - Control: The Control Type in YAML.
-  - Variant: Can change the default fields, add fields, remove fields or modify the behaviour of the control.
+  - Variant: Identifies a variant of a control type.
+May change the default property values, add or remove properties, or modify the behaviour/layout of the control.

 These properties are used to instantiate the controls and don't accept Power Fx expressions.

-In the future this format will be retired and migrated to the Source Code Preview format.

 ## Source Code Preview (*.pa.yaml)